KxSystems/embedPy/README.md

-`.p.key`             | keys of a Python dictionary `.p.value`           | values of a Python dictionary `.p.type`            | type of a Python object `.p.obj2dict`        | extract the methods, properties and data attributes of a Python object `x - foreign` into a dictionary, keys are `symbols`, values are `pycallables`
-`.p.printpy`         | print a Python object's string representation `.p.help`            | display help on Python objects as `foreign` and the underlying Python object for `callables`, `pycallables` and dictionaries created using `.p.obj2dict`
+`.p.key`             | keys of a Python dictionary `.p.value`           | values of a Python dictionary `.p.type`            | type of a Python object `.p.printpy`         | print a Python object's string representation `.p.help`            | display help on Python objects as `foreign` and the underlying Python object for `callables`, `pycallables` and dictionaries created using `.p.obj2dict`
 `.p.helpstr`         | give the docstring for Python objects and the underlying Python object for `callables`, `pycallables` and dictionaries created using `.p.obj2dict`
 `.p.arraydims`       | give the shape of `x - foreign` a numpy multi-dimensional array.
 `.p.callable`        | create a callable q function from a Python callable object `x - foreign` the function will convert results to q when subsequently called
 `.p.pycallable`      | create a callable q function from a Python callable object `x - foreign` the function will return `foreign` when subsequently called
-`.p.callable_imp`    | import `y - symbol` from module `x - symbol` and create a callable function from this, the function will convert results to q when subsequently called
-`.p.pycallable_imp`  | import `y - symbol` from module `x - symbol`  and create a callable function from this, the function will return results as `foreign` when subsequently called
-`.p.callable_attr`   | create a callable function from the `y - symbol` attribute of `x - foreign`, the function will convert results to q when subsequently called
-`.p.pycallable_attr` | create a callable function from the `y - symbol` attribute of `x - foreign`, the function will return results as a `foreign` when subsequently called
 `.p.qgenfunc`        | produce a Python generator from `x - q projection` which will yield `y - integer` times `.p.qgenfuncinf`     | produce a Python generator from `x - q projection` which will yield indefinitely `.p.q2pargs`         | internal, used to interpret parameters passed to callables